Likhitha-Veganti/Likhitha-Veganti.github.io/_pages/cv.md

 **Machine Learning Intern - Indian Servers Private Limited** (2021 – 2021)
 - Played a pivotal role in a data analysis project, performing comprehensive exploratory data analysis, data cleaning, and data set structuring to generate actionable insights crucial for well-informed decision-making.
-- Achieved an impressive 92.29% test accuracy in identifying music genres from musical audio clips, leveraging neural networks using Keras Sequential model.- Played a pivotal role in a data analysis project, performing comprehensive exploratory data analysis, data cleaning, and data set structuring to generate actionable insights crucial for well-informed decision-making. - Achieved an impressive 92.29% test accuracy in identifying music genres from musical audio clips, leveraging neural networks using Keras Sequential model.
+- Achieved an impressive 92.29% test accuracy in identifying music genres from musical audio clips, leveraging neural networks using Keras Sequential model.

 ## Portfolio
 I invite you to explore my projects and connect with me for exciting collaborations in the world of data science!
 Let's turn data into actionable insights together! 📊🚀 #DataScience #MachineLearning #DataAnalysis